Common Mesothelioma Misconceptions

+Mesothelioma misconceptions are common and damaging.
 Mesothelioma is a rare type of cancer, only affecting a few thousand Americans per year.
-Although science continues to progress, there is still a relatively small amount of information available.
-Lack of available information has, in turn, caused an influx of mesothelioma myths and misconceptions.
+Although science continues to progress, there is still less information available for mesothelioma than for more common cancers, leading to misinformation.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on seasoned mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.